alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 |OsPSY7|chr05:26922134-26923393|99.8%|
 |OsPSY8|chr01:8986139-8987609|99.4%|

-I also used IGV to see what the transcript name for each gene region was.
-To do this, I pasted the genomic location into the search bar of the browser, then clicked on the blue transcript associated with that region.
-The popup window lists the transcript name.
+Use IGV to see what the transcript name for each gene region is.
+To do this, paste the genomic location into the search bar of the browser, then click on the blue transcript associated with that region.
+The popup window should list the transcript name.

 <center>
 <img src="Output/Figures/IGV_Transcript.png">
 </center>

-I manually updated my **IRGSP-1.0_IGVlocs.txt** file to include these associated transcript IDs.
-Each column is just separated by a space.
+Manually update the **IRGSP-1.0_IGVlocs.txt** file to include the associated transcript ID.
+Each column just separated by a single space.

 <center>
 <img src="Output/Figures/After_Annotation.png">
 </center>

 It's important to note that sometimes genomes are not as well-annotated as you want them to be.
 A genomic region may not have any associated transcript annotations, or the annotation for a particular gene may not look exactly right.
 For example, the transcript for OsPSY5 (Os11t0600600-01) contains a single exon.
-When we compare this annotation to the Kitaake OsPSY5 transcript (OsKitaake11g189000), this seems to be inaccurate.
+When we compare this annotation to the reference Kitaake OsPSY5 transcript (OsKitaake11g189000), this seems to be inaccurate.

 <center>
 <img src="Output/Figures/Nipponbare_OsPSY5.png">